The One That Got Away (Katy Perry song): Release

-Composition and writing
+Composition

-Perry briefly dated singer Josh Groban in 2009 and served as an inspiration for the song.

 Originally titled "In Another Life", the song was produced by Dr. Luke and Max Martin, both of whom co-wrote it with Perry.
-It is a midtempo pop song positioned on the piece of E major and has a tempo of 134 beats per minute.
+It is a midtempo pop song positioned in the key of E major and has a tempo of 134 beats per minute.
 The song follows the chord progression of E–G♯m–C♯m–A, and Perry's vocal range spans from B_{3} to E_{5}.
 Joanna Holcombe from Yahoo!
 Music noted that the song is about first loves.
 Leah Greenblatt from Entertainment Weekly, said that the song is "a midtempo ode to a summer-after-high-school love with whom she recalls sharing Mustang makeout sessions to Radiohead'".
 Michael Wood from Spin magazine said that the song is one of the album's quieter cuts and that it recalls "Perry's singer-songwriter days at L.A.'s Hotel Café".
-Kitty Empire noticed that Perry's vocal is wistful throughout the song and that the references to June Carter Cash and Johnny Cash were unexpected.
+Kitty Empire of The Guardian wrote that Perry's voice is wistful throughout the song and that the references to June Carter Cash and Johnny Cash were unexpected.
 Rob Sheffield from Rolling Stone stated that when Perry sings, 'I was June, and you were my Johnny Cash,' "it's understood that she's thinking of the scrubbed-up Hollywood version of June and Johnny, from Walk the Line."
 After death of actor Johnny Lewis, media outlets speculated that the song was about him.
 In 2017, the singer revealed that "The One That Got Away" was about Josh Groban.